 Example answer:

-6. Integrating Salesforce with an External System
+6. Explain Integration of Salesforce with an External System.

 Why you might get asked this: